RocketRobz/TWiLightMenu-Updater/README.md

 # TWiLightMenu-Launcher
 # What is TWiLightMenu-Launcher
-TwiLightMenu-Launcher is a open-sourced Launcher for TwiLightMenu++
+TWiLightMenu-Launcher is a open-source Launcher for TwiLightMenu++